jlelong/LaTeX-Workshop-wiki/Hover.md

 ### latex-workshop.hover.ref.numberAtLastCompilation.enabled

-Show number given to ref at the last compilation.
+Show number the given to ref at the last compilation.

 | type      | default value |
 | --------- | ------------- |